nestordemeure/GoogleHashCode2015/README.md

-# Google Hash Code (Base)
+# Google Hash Code 2015 (qualification round)
-Problem independant scaffold to be used in the Google Hash Code competition.
-Idealy, one should be able to code without creating any file or having to search for a library.

-The code is already organised and some useful functions/extensions/libraries are provided.
-It includes :
-- a sscanf
-- a mutable/immutable min/max PriorityQueue
-- a mutableSet
+I tried the problem in conditions (4h to produce the best score possible).